Owo: Geography

 Owo is situated in southwestern Nigeria, at the southern edge of the Yoruba Hills, and at the intersection of roads from Akure, Kabba, Benin City, and Siluko.
-Owo is situated halfway between the towns of Ile Ife and Benin City.
+Owo is situated around the halfway point between the towns of Ile Ife and Benin City.

 Archaeology

 The Owo site was first excavated in 1969–1971 by Ekpo Eyo under the auspices of the Department of Antiquities of the Government of Nigeria.
 Due to Owo's location between the two famous art centers of Ife and Benin, the site reflects both artistic traditions.
 Important discoveries include terracotta sculptures dating from the 15th century.
 The Owo Museum, founded in 1968, houses many of these artifacts.

+Climate in Owo

+In Owo, the dry season is hot, muggy, and partly cloudy whereas the wet season is warm, oppressive, and overcast.
+The average annual temperature fluctuates between 65 °F (18.3 °C) and 89 °F (31.6 °C), rarely falling below 59 °F (15 °C) or rising above 94 °F (34.4 °C).

+For hot-weather activities, favoring clear days with temperatures between 75 °F (24 °C) and 90 °F (32.2 °C), the "best" time to visit Owo is from somewhere around early November to mid-February.